gallynaut/otel-kube/README.md

 [http://localhost:16686/](http://localhost:16686/) and you should see traces populated.

-[!IMPORTANT] Make sure you ran `minikube tunnel` in a new shell and kept it running so our kubernetes' cluster ports are tunneled to localhost.[!IMPORTANT]
+> [!IMPORTANT] Make sure you ran `minikube tunnel` in a new shell and kept it
+> running so our kubernetes' cluster ports are tunneled to localhost.